Dual Diagnosis Treatment Princeton, IL

 Lutheran Social Services Of Illinois - 29.0 miles from Princeton, IL

-Lutheran Social Services Of Illinois is a dual diagnosis treatment center in Sterling, IL that provides treatment for drug and alcohol addiction and mental health disorders that include depression as well as anorexia.
+Lutheran Social Services Of Illinois is a dual diagnosis treatment center in Sterling, Illinois that provides treatment for substance abuse and mental health disorders that include personality disorders as well as schizoid personality disorder.

 Address: 1901 1st Avenue, Sterling, IL 61081 in Whiteside County